 Why Old Office documents should be banned

-After last week’s article, it’s clear some folks haven’t changed or still accept the older .doc .xls or .ppt files as email attachments.
+After our suggestion to ignore old style Office documents, it’s clear some folks haven’t changed or still accept the older .doc .xls or .ppt files as email attachments.
 That’s a risky thing to do, especially when there’s a common and better alternative.

 Mostly it’s because of misunderstandings about the many advantages of the ‘new’ Office document formats .docx .xlsx or .pptx.

 Let’s go over the main advantages of the ‘new’ Office documents formats and why you should NOT open any document that arrives in the old format.

 To call the Office document formats ‘new’ is a bit silly now.
 It’s been over 15 years since .docx .xlsx .pptx and others became public.
 The new formats are well established and the default in most cases.

 Why do people still use the old document formats?